qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 ==============

 The functionality of QGIS can be extended using plugins.
-It is now also possible to use plugins written in Python.
+Plugins can be written in Python.
 The main advantage over C++ plugins is simplicity of distribution (no compiling for each platform) and easier development.